World-leading policy research

 Nikolai’s comments have garnered an international audience generating on average 2,300 views from 71 countries.

-Through this, the fellowship contributes to the wider institute mission to deliver rigorous, actionable research and connect it to effective policy making.”
+“The fellowship contributes to Chatham House’s wider mission to deliver rigorous, actionable research and connect it to effective policy making.”